-Blissfully unable to even understand the concept of dying, Joe Arridy was described by the warden as "the happiest man who ever lived on death row."
+Blissfully unable to even understand the concept of dying, Joe Arridy was described by his prison warden as "the happiest man who ever lived on death row."

-Dorothy Drain’s parents returned to their home in Pueblo, Colo. on the night of Aug.
-15, 1936 to find their 15-year-old daughter dead in a pool of her own blood, killed by a blow to the head while she was sleeping.
+Dorothy Drain’s parents returned to their home in Pueblo, Colorado, on the night of August 15, 1936, to find their 15-year-old daughter dead in a pool of her own blood, killed by a blow to the head while she was sleeping.

 Her younger sister, Barbara, had also been struck in the head, although she had miraculously survived.
 The attack on the young girls drove the town into an uproar, led newspapers to declare that a sex-crazed murderer was on the loose, and set police on the trail of any “Mexican”-looking men matching the description provided by two women who had also claimed to have been assaulted not far from the Drain house.